zancas/resume/za_resume.rst

 Software Engineer, Operator, Customer Support

-developed features in support of the Simple Secure Storage Service (S4):
+Developed features in support of the Simple Secure Storage Service (S4):
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 * Independently designed, implemented, and tested integration with Stripe